redis/redis-doc/docs/manual/scaling.md

 Node B1 replicates B, and B fails, the cluster will promote node B1 as the new master and will continue to operate correctly.

-However, note that if nodes B and B1 fail at the same time, Redis Cluster will not be to continue to operate.
+However, note that if nodes B and B1 fail at the same time, Redis Cluster will not be able to continue to operate.

 ### Redis Cluster consistency guarantees